Mwg33y/Logistic-Regression/README.md

 This case study attempts to determine the probability of dying within 12 months of suffering heart failure.
-We try to make this determination using 11 of the clinical freatures(i.e regressors) that were ovserved and recorded after the patients survived a heart faiure.
+We try to make this determination using 11 of the clinical freatures(i.e regressors) that were observed and recorded after the patients survived a heart faiure.

 **Findings**